thesofproject/sof-test/test-case/manual/DPMST.md

 # Expect result (both cases)
 * Display and audio to monitors is as expected.
-* No unexpected dmesg errors on testing unit.
+* No unexpected journalctl -k errors on testing unit.